 The reasons underpinning this compounding overrepresentation are complex.
 A higher likelihood of substantiation following investigations may indicate more serious concerns are driving initial reports about Aboriginal and Torres Strait Islander families.
-These concerns are rooted in systemic government failures to address issues such as poverty, inter-generational trauma and insufficient investment in culturally safe ongoing legacy of attempting to assimilate Aboriginal and Torres Strait Islander children into white society (AHRC 1997).
+These concerns are rooted in systemic government failures to address issues such as poverty, inter-generational trauma and insufficient investment in culturally safe services.

+It is also likely that discriminatory judgements are being made by child protection systems with a historical and ongoing legacy of attempting to assimilate Aboriginal and Torres Strait Islander children into white society (AHRC 1997).
 Tools widely used by child safety departments, such as Structured Decision Making (SDM), have been found to perpetuate inequality, relying heavily on factors correlated with race, and demonstrating lower accuracy for Aboriginal and Torres Strait Islander children (Jenkins and Tilbury 2024).